Zoeee1616/case_study/README.md

-# First practice building a RESTful API using Javascript, NodeJS, and MongoDB.
+## a RESTful API built using Javascript, NodeJS, and MongoDB.

 ### Requirements
 - Node and npm